Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

-Interest (riba) is forbidden in Islam.
+1- Interest (riba) is not permissible in Islam.
 Scholars have given fatwas that interest money paid by banks should be withdrawn and given to some charitable purpose.
 One should not use it for one’s own expenses, and it is not considered in the payment of one’s Zakah.

-Since interest money is considered haram (unlawful) in Islam, you are not supposed to use it either on yourself or on those who are considered your dependents.
+Since interest money is unlawful in Islam, you should not use it either on yourself or on those who are your dependents.

-On the other hand, you are also not supposed to leave the interest thus accumulated to the bank either, for to do so is akin to fattening an institution that thrives on interest.
+On the other hand, you also should not leave the interest thus accumulated to the bank either, for to do so is akin to fattening an institution that thrives on interest.

 Therefore, the only permissible option left to consider for you is to take out the amount thus accumulated and give it all away to public charities such as hospitals, orphanages, refugees, and welfare.
 By doing so you have discharged your obligation and you are absolved of any sin or guilt, in sha’ Allah.